RHEcosystemAppEng/oracle-ocpv-benchmark/docs/directory-structure.md

 ### Upgrade Path
 - Individual tools can be upgraded in their respective directories
-- Scripts can be updated independently
+- Scripts automatically use the configured version paths
-- Results from different versions are preserved
+- Results are preserved across upgrades

-### Troubleshooting
+### Monitoring
-- Check tool-specific logs in each tool's `results/` directory
+- Log files are centrally located in `results/` directories
-- Verify environment configuration in respective `.env` files
-- Test TNS connectivity using shared `tns/tnsnames.ora`
-- Validate installation paths match the documented structure

-## Version Information

-### Current Tool Versions
-- **HammerDB**: 4.12 (stored in `/opt/ocpv-benchmark/hammerdb/4.12/`)
-- **SwingBench**: November 4, 2023 JDK 11 release (stored in `/opt/ocpv-benchmark/swingbench/20231104_jdk11/`)
-- **Oracle Instant Client**: 19.26 (system-installed in `/usr/lib/oracle/19.26/client64/`)
-- **Java**: OpenJDK 11 (required for SwingBench)

-This organized structure provides a scalable foundation for Oracle database benchmarking on OpenShift Virtualization platforms.
+- Each operation generates timestamped logs
+- CSV and XML results provide structured data for analysis